 Being pancreatically challenged can have its downsides.
-But I think the real beauty of diabetes over other more boring chronic conditions is that it is so multi-facetted.
-The spectrum of areas diabetes interfers with is as broad as it is long.
+But I think the real beauty of diabetes over other more boring chronic conditions is that it is so multi-faceted.
+The spectrum of areas diabetes interferes with is as broad as it is long.
 It means life is never dull.

 • Complications run the full gamut from head to toe with plenty of interesting diversions en route via most major organs.

 • It touches every aspect of my diet, from what I eat to what alcohol I choose to drink (well I do know from experience that wine is far easier for me to deal with pancreatically speaking than beer – that doesn’t necessarily affect my final decision, but the thought is definitely there).

 • Exercise is never dull.
 None of this boring stick your iPod on and go for a quick run business.
 Oh no, all physical activity is accompanied by an equivalent mental workout to try and avoid mid swimming pool hypo drowning incidents.
 That careful balance of reducing insulin prior to exercise and eating a bit more, but trying to avoid the really irritating situation where you end up eating more than you could ever possibly burn off, meaning that you’d arguably have been better off having a bag of crisps on the sofa watching TV.